Approximating evidence via bounded harmonic means: Numerical Illustrations

 The marginal likelihood $Z$ is obtained by integrating the likelihood over the prior:

-(see Supplement \ref{RosSup} for the detailed calculation).
+(see supplementary material for the detailed calculation).
 This constant evidence highlights a key property of the model under improper priors: the marginal likelihood is data-independent, which can be useful for certain theoretical analyses but may not hold in more constrained settings.

-Figure \ref{fig:Rosen_HPD} illustrates the different covering of the $\alpha$-HPD region by the three methods and highlights the difficulties of THAMES in fitting the non-linear structure of the posterior surface.
-In such a case, since the covariance matrix of the observations does not convey useful information about the shape of the posterior, Mixture THAMES is also missing a part of the HPD region.
+Figure \ref{fig:Rosen_HPD} illustrates the different coverages of the $\alpha$-HPD region by the three methods and highlights the difficulties of THAMES in fitting the non-linear structure of the posterior surface.
+In such a case, since the covariance matrix of the observations does not convey useful information about the shape of the posterior, tTHAMES is also missing a part of the HPD region.
 In contrast, ECMLE extends further and better represents the full structure of the HPD region, including its separate branches.
-This results in a higher precision for ECMLE as illustrated by Figure \ref{fig:Rosenall}, while the original THAMES fails to capture the true value of the evidence.

-Finally, the execution time of each method has been monitored in order to determine the respective computational efficiencies.
-For each example, we performed 100 repetitions of MCMC draws ($T=10^5$), which were provided to all algorithms.
-In each repetition, the same underlying dataset and posterior sample were used.
-Table \ref{tab:time} summarizes the root mean squared error (RMSE) and the product of the RMSE and the algorithm execution time.
-The RMSE quantifies how far the estimates deviate from the true value of the evidence; however, it should not be overemphasized, as none of the algorithms are explicitly designed to minimize this measure of efficiency.
+Figure \ref{fig:Rosenall} presents a comprehensive evaluation of marginal likelihood estimates for the Rosenbrock distribution across dimensions $d \in \{2, 5, 10\}$ and sample sizes $n \in \{20, 50, 100\}$, based on 100 independently generated datasets.
+Due to their extremely high variances in this challenging setting, THAMES and ePWK are excluded from this comparison; their results are provided in supplementary material for completeness.
+All methods were calibrated to operate under comparable computational budgets, with method-specific numbers of posterior draws adjusted accordingly.

-From Table~\ref{tab:time}, we observe that THAMES generally provides the fastest computation times, especially in low-dimensional cases, but its RMSE increases significantly for higher-dimensional, multimodal, and more challenging examples like the Rosenbrock function.
-Mixture THAMES reduces RMSE considerably compared to the original THAMES but at a much higher computational cost.
-ECMLE consistently achieves the lowest RMSE in most examples, particularly in higher dimensions, while maintaining a reasonable runtime.
-Overall, when considering the RMSE $\times$ Time metric as a measure of efficiency, ECMLE tends to provide the best trade-off between accuracy and computational cost across all tested scenarios.
+In dimensions $d=5$ and $d=10$, the tTHAMES method encounters difficulties when computing the intersection volume using simple Monte Carlo approximation: the uniform samples drawn within the ellipsoid often fail to fall inside the HPD-truncated intersection region, resulting in a computed volume of zero.
+To address this, the method employs a multi-step strategy, shifting the ellipsoid center from the posterior mean to the posterior mode and shrinking the radius of the initial ellipsoid.
+While this adaptive approach allows the algorithm to proceed, it highlights the challenging geometry of the Rosenbrock distribution in higher dimensions and the limitations of relying on a single global ellipsoid to capture such complex posterior structures.